-MMCI is a teaching hospital affiliated with Masaryk University (www.muni.cz) and its Faculty of Medicine, thus pre- and postgraduate education and training is carried out in the Institute.
+The MMCI is a teaching hospital affiliated with the Masaryk University (www.muni.cz) and its' Faculty of Medicine, thus pre- and postgraduate education and training of physicians and other healthcare professionals is carried out in the Institute.
+The MMCI has accreditation for education of physicians, such as ESGO.
+In postgraduate education, the Institute has a leading role in the Czech Republic in the fields of clinical oncology, radiotherapy, palliative medicine as well as in other fields.

-Masarykuv onkologický ústav Zluty kopec 7 656 53 Brno Czech Republic
+Masarvkuv onkologický ústav Zluty kopec 7 656 53 Brno Czech Republic